gunins/functional/readme.md

 ```

-Of course, this is very simple use case, lets fetch remote data, and convert to upperCase.
+This is very simple use case, lets fetch remote data, and convert to upperCase.

 ```javascript